Eimaen/N2/README.md

 The proper Discord Nitro code generator and checker.

 ## <sub><sup>not</sup></sub> FAQ
-*"not" just because c'mon why don't you pay for fxxing nitro?)*
 ### Why?
 All the generators that I saw on github contained a bunch of errors in their code.
 I took everything into account and wrote my own.
 Because why not?